-Aside from asking learners to submit an up-to-date CV and qualifications, learnership institutions like Kukhula generally also require them to provide a motivational letter.
-A motivational letter represents the motivation and dedication you possess in participating in the learnership organised by a particular company.
+Aside from asking learners to submit an up-to-date CV and qualifications, learnership institutions like Kukhula generally also require them to provide a motivational letter for learnership.
+A motivational letter for learnership represents the motivation and dedication you possess in participating in the learnership organised by a particular company.

 This post aims to help you understand the essential elements of crafting a tremendous motivational letter that can get you on the shortlist for your dream learnership, whichever you’re applying.